AmpersandJS/ampersand-array-input-view/README.md

     // replaced by this view.
 If you don't
     // give it one, it will create one.
     el: document.getElementByID('field'),
+    // use min/max length to set how many answers
-    // whether or not this field is required
+    // are required
-    numberRequired: 0, // number of answers needed
+    minLength: 0,
+    maxLength: 10,
     // class to set on input when input is valid
     validClass: 'input-valid', // <- that's the default
     // type value to use for the input tag's type value